 Nursing 705: Principles of Diagnostic Reasoning

-We created a flash animation of the major anatomical landmarks of the heart.
+We created an animation of the major anatomical landmarks of the heart.
 The link to the resource will be shared here once it is made available.

 Pharmacotherapy in Psychiatry goes fully online